Skip to main content

 Claude Code — Anthropic's CLI tool that operates as an agentic coding assistant.
 It reads your project, makes multi-file changes, and runs commands to validate its work.

-**Cursor** — An IDE built for AI-native development.
+Cursor — An IDE built for agentic development.
 Its composer mode enables agentic workflows across your entire project.

 Codex — OpenAI's agentic coding tool that can plan and execute development tasks autonomously.